dakrone/clojure-opennlp/TRAINING.markdown

 To train the tokenizer, include one sentence per line.
 The Tokenizer will split on whitespace and explictly marked <SPLIT> tags. <SPLIT> tags are most useful for separating words from punctuation.
-As an exmaple:
+As an example:

 tokenizer.train